 - Remember why you started.
 You got started in this field or role for a reason.
 Are you still meeting that purpose and vision?
 If not, you’re likely taking away from the organization and yourself.
 Reset and recenter to truly be the change you want to make in the world.

 Don’t get burned by burnout – it can have some pretty significant unintended consequences.
-Use this knowledge to recognize signs of burnout in yourself and others and be ready to take action when needed.
+Use this knowledge to recognize the warning signs of burnout in yourself and others and be ready to take action when needed.

 *If you or someone you love is struggling with mental health, request an appointment with one of our professional mental health providers at Diversus Health today.
 If you need immediate assistance, call our crisis hotline at 844-493-8255, or text ‘TALK’ to 38255.